swmtr/nostr-bot/README.md

 Add the following into it.

 ```
-30 * * * * /ABSOLUTE PATH TO YOUR PYTHON FILE/./nostrpost.sh >> /ABSOLUTE PATH TO YOUR CRONLOG FILE 2>&1
+0 3 * * * /ABSOLUTE PATH TO YOUR PYTHON FILE/./nostrpost.sh >> /ABSOLUTE PATH TO YOUR CRONLOG FILE 2>&1
 ```

-Don't forget to replace the path to your python file and to the location where you want the log.
+Don't forget to replace the path to your bash script file and to the location where you want the log.

-This cron schedule will execute the specified command at the 30th minute of every hour.
+This cron schedule will execute the specified command at 3am every day.

 # Extras